Andy Richter: The Three Questions with Andy Richter

-Since June 2019, Richter has his own podcast on the Earwolf network.
+Since June 2019, Richter has hosted his own podcast on the Earwolf network.

 Game shows

 In 2010, Richter was considered to be a potential host of the classic Pyramid game show that was being developed for CBS, but was ultimately not picked up by the network.
 Had the series been picked up, it would not have affected Richter's role on Conan.
 On May 18, 2011, TBS announced development of a possible new version of Pyramid, again to be hosted by Richter.

 In June 2010, Richter hosted the Team Coco Presents the Conan Writers Live comedy special for TBS at the Just for Laughs festival in Chicago.
 He hosted in place of O'Brien, who was prohibited from hosting any television program until fall 2010.

-In July 2013, Richter signed up to host a game show called Step Up, which was ordered by Fox.
+In July 2013, Richter signed on to host a game show called Step Up, which was ordered by Fox.

 Richter holds the record for all-time highest one-day score on Celebrity Jeopardy!, winning $68,000 during a first-round game of the 2009–10 season's "Jeopardy!
 Million Dollar Celebrity Invitational".
 His earnings were donated to the St. Jude Children's Research Hospital.

 In January 2017, he began hosting the ABC game show Big Fan.

-In September 2022, Richter appeared on the series premiere of Celebrity Jeopardy!.
-He got 2nd place and $30,000 for his charity The Los Angeles Regional Food Bank.
+In September 2022, Richter appeared on the series premiere of Celebrity Jeopardy!
+He finished in second place, and won $30,000 for his charity The Los Angeles Regional Food Bank.